The drought has not ended. Please continue to pray for rain, especially in California.

 65. Keep pool covered when not in use to avoid evaporation.

-connect it to the downpipe from your roof gutters to capture any rainfall to use in watering your garden.
+66. Get a rainwater butt and connect it to the downpipe from your roof gutters to capture any rainfall to use in watering your garden.

 You may have heard there has been rain in California the past week.
 There has also been flooding as the ground can’t absorb the water quickly enough.
 It’s a start but we are far from out of the woods.
 Continue to prepare for food shortages and high prices as you conserve water.